 Of perhaps more annoyance is the creeping inconsistency with keyboard shortcuts.
 Auto Save (introduced in Lion) is the prime suspect here.
 Pressing Command-S saves a document in most traditional programs, but in iPhoto it now brings up the Straighten tool.
 Command-Shift-S in most programs is Save As, but in programs with Auto Save (like TextEdit, Preview, Pages, and Numbers) pressing Command-S duplicates a file.
 In an Auto-Save program, the unusual Command-Shift-Option-S combination now performs the Save As command instead.
 Confused?
 Imagine being new to the Mac OS X operating system.

-We’re all for change, but users have a right to be confused with an operating system that has inconsistent stock commands like Save and Save As.
+We’re all for change, but users rightly act confused when confronted with an operating system that has inconsistent stock commands, especially when they’re such stalwarts as Save and Save As.
 And we’re not wholly convinced that Documents in The Cloud is going to simplify matters or muddy the waters even further.
 On the whole Mac OS X is still a heck of a lot more intuitive than Windows, but we think Apple should stamp out some of these interface inconsistencies.